therealchjones/mffer/docs/Development.md

 2. You'll likely then be taken to the project dashboard; if not, visit https://console.cloud.google.com/home/dashboard and ensure the correct project is chosen in the project drop-down.
 Find the project number and make a note of it.
-Then, choose "APIs & Services" from the navigation menu or "Go to APIs Overview" on the APIs card.
+Then, choose "APIs & Services" and "Dashboard" from the navigation menu or "Go to APIs Overview" on the APIs card.
 3. Select "Enable APIs" and search for "Google Picker API".
 Select it and choose "Enable".
 4. You'll likely then be taken to the API page with a note that "you may need